corner imagecorner image FeaturesPluginsPlatformDocs & SupportCommunityPartners

 This initial version is far from a full fledged paint application, but it demonstrates a very simple case of creating an application on top of the NetBeans Platform.

-Note: The NetBeans Plugin Quick Start is a better tutorial for you if, instead of rich-client applications, you want to learn about NetBeans modules.
+The NetBeans Plugin Quick Start is a better tutorial for you if, instead of rich-client applications, you want to learn about NetBeans modules.

 Setting Up the Paint Application